thekhalifa/dupeguru/README.md

 # dupeGuru

-[dupeGuru][dupeguru] is a cross-platform (Linux and OS X) GUI tool to find duplicate files in a system.
+[dupeGuru][dupeguru] is a cross-platform (Linux, OS X and Windows) GUI tool to find duplicate files in a system.
 It's written mostly in Python 3 and has the peculiarity of using [multiple GUI toolkits][cross-toolkit], all using the same core Python code.
 On OS X, the UI layer is written in Objective-C and uses Cocoa.
-On Linux, it's written in Python and uses Qt5.
+On Linux and Windows, it's written in Python and uses Qt5.

 ## Current status: People wanted